Showing posts with label the writer's life. Show all posts

 What we need to do now is take the "you can't do this because" and turn it around.

 You don't have a lot of outdoor space and you kill plants.
 What's the solution?
-Get one or two (or three!
-I dare you) resilient plants that need a minimum of care to thrive.
+Get a few small-scale, resilient plants that need a minimum of care to thrive.

-The longest thing you've written is 5,000 words.
+So the longest thing you've written was 5,000 words long.
 That was doable, right?
-If you're writing a 50,000 word novel, you just have to do that ten times!
+If you're writing a 50,000 word novel, you just have to do that ten times over!

 Whatever it is you have to do, pick a start date, and make it soon.
-This week is good; tomorrow is awesome; today is even better, because you don't want to give yourself a chance to come up with any more reasons why you shouldn't do this (but if you do, just turn it on its head, like you did with the others)!
+This week is good; tomorrow is awesome; today is even better, so you have little chance to come up with more reasons why you shouldn't do this (but if you do, just turn them around, like you did with the others)!

 Step 3 | Get started

 You can't have a garden without plants, so get ye to the garden centre!
-Go to a smaller one, if possible, rather than a chain store with acres of plants.
-It will be less intimidating and the employees won't be generalists, they'll know exactly what works in your climate and your area.
-Humble yourself: tell them exactly what you want and that it needs to be easy care.
-Tell them you just want three plants, no more, no less, to spruce up your patio.
+Humble yourself: tell the employees exactly what you want and that it needs to be easy care.
+Tell them you just want a few plants to spruce up your patio.
 Wrap them up, take them home, and voila!

 Time to write that novel!
 Now, how long does it typically take you to write 5,000 words?
-Take that time, add a bit of a buffer (just a wee one, mind you!) for a learning curve, and plunk it into Google Calendar, your paper planner, whatever you use to see what needs doing when.
-Whatever you do, don't schedule all 50,000 words!
+Take that time, add a bit of a buffer (just a wee one, mind you!) for a learning curve, and plunk it in your planning tool of choice.
+Only allocate time for the first few chunks of 5,000 words at most, mind you!
+Don't schedule all 50,000 words just yet.

 "The way to get started is to quit talking and begin doing."